Platform Architecture

 service handles symbol resolution upon request.
 It retrieves native symbols stored in S3/Minio or fetches them from the global symbolization

-as a fallback if symbols are not in the global bucket.
+service.
 This service is critical for converting raw profiling data into meaningful stack traces by resolving both native and interpreted symbols.

-identity service
+identity serviceβ

 zymtrace provides the granularity to segregate your profiling data into different projects within an organization.
 The identity service currently manages these projects.
 It associates incoming profiling data from the ingest